Intermediate disorder limits for multi-layer semi-discrete directed polymers: Overlap Times

 i) For any fixed $t\in[0,\tf]$,$\ga>0$, there exists $N_{\ga}\in\bN$ so that:

 ii) For any fixed $\ga>0$, and $\ep>0$, there exists $N_{\ga,\ep}\in\bN$ so that:

 iii) For any fixed $t\in[0,\tf]$, $\ep>0$ and $\ga>0$, there exists $N_{\ga,\ep}\in\bN$ so that:

-\end{defn} \begin{rem} The notation of ``exponential moment controlled'' without the adjecteive ``weak'' appears in Definition 4.3 of \cite{CorwinNica16}.
+\end{defn} \begin{rem} The notation of ``exponential moment controlled'' without the adjective ``weak'' appears in Definition 4.3 of \cite{CorwinNica16}.
 Here we weaken the definition by taking the sup over $N>N_{\ga,\ep}$ rather than sup over all $N\in\bN$, and allowing for an error of size $\ep$ in properties ii) and iii).
-This extension is nessasary because it allows us to handle exponetial rare events that arise in the continuous time processes we study.
-Note that the exponential moment control defined in \cite{CorwinNica16} always implies weak exponential moment control by setting $N_{\ga,\ep}=1$ everywhere. \end{rem}
+This extension is necessary because it allows us to handle exponential rare events that arise in the continuous-time processes we study.
+Note that the exponential moment control defined in \cite{CorwinNica16} always implies weak exponential moment control by setting $N_{\ga,\ep}=1$ everywhere.
+This relaxation is needed in the semi-discrete setting because the semi-discrete processes under consideration have the potential to be arbitrarily large in a finite amount of time (as opposed to discrete simple symmetric random walks, whose height cannot exceed the number of steps the process takes).
+This leads to exponential rare ``bad'' events: the $\epsilon$ of room created by the weaker definition leaves space for these errors. \end{rem}